Category: UX advice / Research articles

-I used to run a lot of A/B tests.
-Some of them were well run but many of them weren’t, particularly in the beginning.
-Through trial and error I was able to use them to iterate to increased conversions on the checkout flow of the website I worked on.
-In most other areas of the site I ran tests and saw little change but I still thought A/B testing was a handy tool in my data-driven UX design toolkit.
+Through trial and error I was able to use A/B testing to iterate to increased conversions on the checkout flow of the website I worked on.
+In most other areas of the site I ran tests and saw little change but I still thought it had to be worth doing.
 After all books like The Lean Startup practically make a mantra of telling you to split test everything.

-Note: I still believe measuring quantitative data is important and the likes of Google Analytics is very useful for metrics on how users really behave.
+Note: I still believe measuring quantitative data is important and the likes of Google Analytics is very useful to find metrics on how users really behave.
 It’s the problems presented by measuring one thing against another and making big decisions about which is better that aren’t to be taken lightly.

-If the test is on a page deep in your site like the checkout flow, you’d likely need a monthly unique user traffic of 10x that to get the test finished in one month.
-Even the decent-sized start-ups I work with don’t have that.
+If this test is on a page deep in your site like the checkout flow, you’d likely need monthly unique user traffic to your website of 10x that to get the test finished in one month.
+Even the decent-sized startups I work with don’t have that kind of traffic.
 And that’s to detect a fairly big change of 10%.
 If you want to detect a smaller change, the number of users required rises exponentially.

 Leaving a test running for a month in a start-up environment is tough.
 That’s ages!
 So much can happen in that time.
 Can your team afford to wait for the results of that before designing something?
 Can you manage to avoid watching the results in that time and being spooked when they change?
 Can you resist the pressure from management to stop the test early and move onto something else?
 How will you spin it to stakeholders when after that month your test shows no difference (as many do)?

-The other thing you should be doing in a well-run test is targeting it at specific traffic that is likely to behave consistently.
-If you’re showing a test to all your users and it’s running for a month then your results are likely to be skewed when the company buys in a load of paid traffic halfway through the test, who act differently to your normal traffic.
+The other thing you should do in a well-run test is target it at specific traffic that behaves consistently.
+If you’re showing a test to all of your users and it’s running for a month then your results are likely to be skewed when the company buys in a load of paid traffic halfway through the test, who act differently to your normal traffic.
 Of course narrowing your traffic down means you’re now going to need to run your test even longer!

 Even if you A/B test an old design of a page against a completely new one and you see the new one improves conversion, what have you learned to take forward to future designs?
 What were the parts that users loved?
 Because if you’re not careful you can end up interpreting the wrong things.

-Qualitative data like user testing obviously doesn’t have the pressures of reaching the high levels of statistical rigour of quant testing.
-However if five people are saying they can’t find your search box then you don’t need it.
+Qualitative evidence like user testing obviously doesn’t have the pressures of reaching the high levels of statistical rigour of quantitative testing.
+However if five people are saying they can’t find your search box then you don’t need statistical significance to know something needs to change.
 The power of watching users struggle or give up tells you much more than any numbers can.
 And you only need to see a user discover a bug once to know that it needs fixing.